zhulinbin/mobile-helper-by-autojs/Readme.md

 First and foremost, If you'd like to build sophisticated applications, you probably need to know something for debugging such as how to inspect an element, how to handle trouble-shooting etc.

 Autojs provides some built-in functionality for us to catch elements you want somehow and would generate a piece of example code for developers.
-However one thing you're supposed to completed before start your coding which is to ensure you've enabled these two options as below:
+However one thing you're supposed to completed before starting your coding which is to ensure you've enabled these two options as below:

 <p align="center">
   <a href="#" target="_blank" rel="noopener noreferrer">